Aerial refueling: History

 The flying boom is attached to the rear of the tanker aircraft.
 The attachment is gimballed, allowing the boom to move with the receiver aircraft.
 The boom contains a rigid pipe to transfer fuel.
 The fuel pipe ends in a nozzle with a flexible ball joint.
 The nozzle mates to the "receptacle" in the receiver aircraft during fuel transfer.
 A poppet valve in the end of the nozzle prevents fuel from exiting the tube until the nozzle properly mates with the receiver's refueling receptacle.
 Once properly mated, toggles in the receptacle engage the nozzle, holding it locked during fuel transfer.

 The "flying" boom is so named because flight control surfaces, small movable airfoils that are often in a V-tail configuration, are used to move the boom by creating aerodynamic forces.
 They are actuated hydraulically and controlled by the boom operator using a control stick.
 The boom operator also telescopes the boom to make the connection with the receiver's receptacle.

 To complete an aerial refueling, the tanker and receiver aircraft rendezvous, flying in formation.
 The receiver moves to a position behind the tanker, within safe limits of travel for the boom, aided by director lights or directions radioed by the boom operator.
 Once in position, the operator extends the boom to make contact with the receiver aircraft.
 Once in contact, fuel is pumped through the boom into the receiver aircraft.

 While in contact, the receiver pilot must continue to fly within the "air refueling envelope", the area in which contact with the boom is safe.
 Moving outside of this envelope can damage the boom or lead to mid-air collision, for example the 1966 Palomares B-52 crash.
 If the receiving aircraft approaches the outer limits of the envelope, the boom operator will command the receiver pilot to correct their position and disconnect the boom if necessary.

 When the desired amount of fuel has been transferred, the two aircraft disconnect and the receiver aircraft departs the formation.
 When not in use, the boom is stored flush with the bottom of the tanker's fuselage to minimize drag.

-In the KC-97 and KC-135 the boom operator lays prone, while the operator is seated in the KC-10, all viewing operations through a window at the tail.
+In the KC-97 and KC-135 the boom operator lies prone, while the operator is seated in the KC-10, all viewing operations through a window at the tail.
 The KC-46 seats two operators at the front of the aircraft viewing camera video on 3D screens.